 Synonymy: Emmotales Doweld

-METTENIUSACEAE Schnizlein Back to Metteniusales
+METTENIUSACEAE Schnizlein - Back to Metteniusales

-10[list]/49: Tropical (map: from Sleumer 1971a; Lozano C. & Lozano 1988).
+13 [list]/57: Emmotum (12), Raphiostylis (12), Cassinopsis (6-11).
+Tropical (map: from Sleumer 1971a; Lozano C. & Lozano 1988).
 [Photo - Flower.]

 Metteniusa is florally very autapomorphic (González & Rudall 2010).
+The distinctive nodal and wood anatomy of Raphiostylis seems to be derived.

-For additional information, see Sleumer (1942a, 1971a), Howard (1942a, b), Kårehed (2001, 2002b) and Utteridge et al. (2005), all general, also Cremers (1973, 1974: growth patterns), Kaplan et al. (1991: chemistry), Lens et al. (2008a: measurements = range of means and upper end of variation, immature specimens excluded) and Bailey and Howard (1941a-d) all vascular anatomy, Heintzelmann and Howard (1948: crystals and indumentum), van Staveren and Baas (1973: epidermis), Baas (1973: epidermis, 1974: stomata), Lobreau-Callen (1972, 1973, 1977, 1980: pollen), floral morphology, Endress and Rapini (2014), embryology, Mauritzon (1936c) and Fagerlind (1945a), and fruit, Potgeiter and van Wyk (1994b).
-For general information about Metteniusa, see Lozano C. and Lozano (1988), for anatomy, etc., see Reed (1955).
+For additional information, see Sleumer (1942a, 1971a), Howard (1942a, b), Kårehed (2001, 2002b), Utteridge et al. (2005), Dickison and Bittrich (2016) and Potgieter and Duno (2016), all general, also Cremers (1973, 1974: growth patterns), Kaplan et al. (1991: chemistry), Lens et al. (2008a: measurements = range of means and upper end of variation, immature specimens excluded) and Bailey and Howard (1941a-d) all vascular anatomy, Heintzelmann and Howard (1948: crystals and indumentum), van Staveren and Baas (1973: epidermis), Baas (1973a: epidermis, 1974: stomata); for floral morphology, Endress and Rapini (2014), pollen, see Lobreau-Callen (1972, 1973, 1977, 1980), embryology, Mauritzon (1936c) and Fagerlind (1945a), and fruit, Potgieter and van Wyk (1994b).
+For general information about Metteniusa, see Lozano C. and Lozano (1988), and for anatomy, etc., see Reed (1955).

 Phylogeny.
-Stull et al. (201?) found that a well-supported [Calatola + Platea] group was sister to the rest of the clade, which is made up of the Apodytes and Emmotum groups; Metteniusa is well embedded in the latter, where it is sister to Ottoschulzia (see also Argulo et al. 2013), general relationships are [[Emmotum + Poraqueiba] [Metteniusa et al.]].
-Relationships in the Apodytes group are [Apodytes [Raphiostylis + Dendrobangia]] (Stull et al. 2014).
-The distinctive nodal and wood anatomy of Raphiostylis seems to be derived.
+Stull et al. (2015) recovered a well-supported [Calatola + Platea] group as sister to the rest of Metteniusaceae, which is made up of the Apodytes and Emmotum groups; Metteniusa is well embedded in the latter, where it is sister to Ottoschulzia (see also Argulo et al. 2013), general relationships are [[Emmotum + Poraqueiba] [Metteniusa et al.]].
+Relationships in the Apodytes group are [Apodytes [Raphiostylis + Dendrobangia]] (Stull et al. 2015).
+On the other hand, Hernández-Urban et al. (2019) found the relationships [Apodytes group [Platea group + Emmotum group]], and in the latter Metteniusa was sister to [Oecopetalum + Pittosporopsis], although with rather poor support.

 Previous Relationships.
 A monotypic Metteniusales were placed immediately after a highly heterogeneous Icacinales by Takhtajan (1997); Metteniusa was not mentioned by Cronquist (1981).